rkaysen63/School_District_Analysis/README.md

   \
   `overall_passing_percentage = overall_passing_math_reading_count/float(student_count_wo_ths9th) * 100`

 * The procedure for creating the School Summary, `school_summary_df` without THS's ninth graders' math and reading scores, began exactly the same as for the original analysis, but required some correction.
 Before the correction, THS's passing percentages were calculated using the total school count.
-Therefore, the percentages are not correct because the data sample is less the ninth grader scores.
+Therefore, the percentages are not correct because the data sample is less the ninth graders' scores.
 For this reason, the total count had to be reduced by the number of ninth graders.
-As before, number of Series were created using the `df.groupby()` functionto calculate the mean for budget, math and reading and filtered dataframes were created for passing math and reading scores.
+As before, several Series were created using the `df.groupby()` functionto calculate the mean for budget, math and reading and filtered dataframes were created for passing math and reading scores.
+Then the Series were combined into the School Summary data frame.
 Example of calculating the average budget using `groupby()`:

     `per_school_budget = school_data_complete_df.groupby()["school_name"].mean()["budget"]`